scottdaniel/sequence_db/README.md

 * Scott will get a few sequences and metadata for testing
 * Brad will get started on metadata fields
 * Vince will start with import_db function once skeleton and test sequences are in place

+## Development

+To work on this package, you'll need Python >= 3.7 installed.
+The easiest way to manage Python versions is with `conda`.
+To make a new environment with Python 3.7, use

+    conda create -n sequence_db python=3.7

+After the environment is installed, activate it with

+    conda activate sequence_db

+You should see your prompt change to include `(sequence_db)` at the beginning.

+The next step is to install the `sequence_db` package in development mode.
+Working from this directory, use the command

+    pip install -e .

+To run the tests, you'll need to have `pytest` installed.
+With your `sequence_db` environment activated, you can install the library with `pip`:

+    pip install pytest

+Then, use the following command to run the tests:

+    pytest